cognitivetech/ollama-ebook-summary/README.md

 ### I'm Willing to Help, and I'm Willing to be Proven Wrong

-I have data, I have a pipeline, and I have an endless need to create bulleted note summaries.
+I have data, I saved most of my source materials, I have a pipeline, and an endless desire to create bulleted note summaries.
 If you want to work with me, please reach out.

 Otherwise, if you want to tell me I'm just doing it wrong, using the wrong parameters, I'll happily be proven wrong.

 ## Walkthrough